Laboratory mouse: Pathogen susceptibility

+A wide range of natural pathogens can infect lab mice, often without causing overt illness but still posing a risk of altered lab results.
+Purposeful testing and breeding has greatly reduced the incidence.

+A wide range of human infectious diseases can be passed to laboratory mice, turning them into model animals for the disease for research.
+For diseases that do not naturally infect mice, transgenic techniques can be used to produce humanized mice expressing the requisite human genes for infection (often a cell surface receptor).

 A recent study detected a murine astrovirus in laboratory mice held at more than half of the US and Japanese institutes investigated.
 Murine astrovirus was found in nine mice strains, including NSG, NOD-SCID, NSG-3GS, C57BL6-Timp-3−/−, uPA-NOG, B6J, ICR, Bash2, and BALB/C, with various degrees of prevalence.
 The pathogenicity of the murine astrovirus was not known.
+These astroviruses were of the genus Mamastrovirus, which contains viruses that infect mammals.
+The course of infection in immunocompetent mice resembles that of asymptomatic astrovirus infection in immunocompetent humans, making this system a useful disease model.

 Legislation in research

 United Kingdom

 In the U.K., as with all other vertebrates and some invertebrates, any scientific procedure which is likely to cause "pain, suffering, distress or lasting harm" is regulated by the Home Office under the Animals (Scientific Procedures) Act 1986.
 U.K. regulations are considered amongst the most comprehensive and rigorous in the world.
 Detailed data on the use of laboratory mice (and other species) in research in the U.K. are published each year.
-In the U.K. in 2013, there were a total of 3,077,115 regulated procedures on mice in scientific procedure establishments, licensed under the Act.
+In the U.K. in 2013, there were a total of 3,077,115 regulated procedures undertaken on mice in scientific procedure establishments, licensed under the Act.